fohrloop/wakepy/README.md

 - Can be added into your long running scripts

 ## Requirements
-Wakepy is currently Windows only.
+Wakepy currently supports both Windows and Linux.
 Feel free to submit pull request(s) for other platforms.

 # Installing